lifepillar/ASUnit/README.md

 a _test loader_ (there is no need to compile them in advance).
 See `Test Loader.applescript` in the `examples` folder.

-By default, if you run the tests in AppleScript Editor, the output is written to a new AppleScript Editor document, and if you run the tests in the Terminal, the output is sent to stdout.
+By default, if you run the tests in AppleScript Editor the output is written to a new AppleScript Editor document; if you run the tests in the Terminal the output is sent to stdout.
 You may, however, change this by setting the `suite's loggers` property.
 The value of this property must be a list of _loggers_ (you may send the output to more than one destination).
-Currently, ASUnit defines two loggers:
+Currently, ASUnit defines three loggers:

-`AppleScriptEditorLogger` and `ConsoleLogger`.
+- `AppleScriptEditorLogger`: sends colored output to an AS Editor window;
+- `StdoutLogger`: sends colored output to stdout.
+- `ConsoleLogger`: prints the output using `log` statements (most portable logger).

 Defining custom loggers should be fairly easy: you simply need to define a script that inherits from `TestLogger` and override the `print…()` handlers to generate the output you want.
 A more advanced alternative consists in subclassing _Visitor_: see the section _Creating new operations on a test suite_ in `OldManual.md` for an example.

 ### Writing the tests